 Botanical name: Lagerstroemia indica

-Crape myrtles, often spelled as "crepe myrtle," are elegant-looking subtropical trees that are drought resistant if planted inland from coastal regions (where they are subject to mildew).
+Crape myrtles, often spelled as "crepe myrtle," are elegant-looking subtropical trees that are drought tolerant or resistant if planted inland from coastal regions (where they are subject to mildew).
 The tree has pretty flowers in white along with vibrant shades of pink and red during the summer months, with a pretty gray-brown bark that tends to peel off annually.

 Botanical name: Thuja orientalis or Platycladus orientalis